Attacking the Spike: On the Transferability and Security of Spiking Neural Networks to Adversarial Examples: Surrogate Gradient Estimation

-\textbf{Piece-wise linear funciton (PWL)} There are various works use PWL function as gradeint surrogate~\cite{rathi2021diet,bellec2018long,neftci2019surrogate}.
-Its formulation is given below:
+\textbf{Piece-wise linear function (PWL)} \cite{neftci2019surrogate} is the first work that formally established the framework of Surrogate Gradient method.
+It studied PWL function as gradient surrogate.
+In addition, PWL is also used in \cite{rathi2021diet,bellec2018long}.
+Its formulation is given by:

-\textbf{Fast sigmoid} \cite{zenke2018superspike} uses fast sigmoid as a replacement of sigmoid function, the purpose is to avoid expensive exponential operation and to speed up computation.
+\textbf{Fast Sigmoid} \cite{zenke2018superspike} uses Fast Sigmoid as a replacement of the Sigmoid function, the purpose is to avoid expensive exponential operation and to speed up computation.
+It is defined as:

-\textbf{Piece-wise Exponential} \cite{shrestha2018slayer} suggests that Probability Density Function (PDF) for a spiking neuron to change its state (fire or not) can approximate derivative of spike function.
+\textbf{Piece-wise Exponential} \cite{shrestha2018slayer} suggests that Probability Density Function (PDF) for a spiking neuron to change its state (fire or not) can approximate the derivative of the spike function.
 Spike Escape Rate, which is a piece-wise exponential function, can be a good candidate to characterize this probability density.
-It is given by Equation~\ref{eq:pwe}
+It is given by \eqref{eq:pwe}, where $\alpha$ and $\beta$ are two hyperparamaters.